groff_diff(7) — Linux manual page

 • hpf checks for the expression \patterns{...} (possibly

-Everything between the braces is taken as hyphenation
+between the braces is taken as hyphenation patterns.

 • \endinput is recognized also.

-• For backwards compatibility, if \patterns is missing,
+• For backward compatibility, if \patterns is missing, the

-the whole file is treated as a list of hyphenation
+whole file is treated as a list of hyphenation patterns

-patterns (but the “%” character is still recognized as
+(but the “%” character is still recognized as the start

-Use the hpfcode request (see below) to map the encoding
+Use the hcode request (see below) to map the encoding used

-used in hyphenation pattern files to groff's input
+in hyphenation pattern files to groff's input encoding.

 The set of hyphenation patterns is associated with the